Invisible Illness: The Five Reasons Why People Won’t Believe You Are Ill

 Everyone likes to feel special and to be noticed.
 This attention can come from recognition and congratulations for accomplishments as well as in the form of sympathy for issues or ailments.

 We get used to this dichotomy from the moment we enter school.
 Our teachers give us attention when we produce good work, but also when we scrape our knee.
 We observe that when a fellow classmate is crying or disruptive, the teacher spends time with them.
 We see how our parents treat us when we are sick.
+We learn that when we do great things, or when bad things happen to us, we are showered with attention.

+Thus, later on, when we are feeling depressed, slighted or anxious there is a real temptation to overplay those symptoms for sympathy.
+What’s the point of crying in sadness, if there is no one there to see it?
 This process can lead to the perception in the general public that people with mental illnesses, particularly those who self-harm or are suicidal, are just doing it for attention.
 This perception is not completely wrong as there is a significant proportion of people that do overstate these issues and even invent them to get attention.

 The problem is that these false positives have the impact of tarnishing the legitimate claims and cries for help of people who are truly suffering.
 Those with actual concerns may get lost in the noise of the crowd.

 In addition, it is a smaller mental step to presume someone is ‘faking it’ for attention than being legitimately in need.
-Because if the person is faking it, the only action required is to ignore those problems or give some generic, non-comital advice.
+Because if the person is faking it, the only action required is to ignore those problems or give some generic, non-committal advice.
 However, a lot more is required if somebody takes the steps to believe those claims.

-5) People Don’t Know How They Can Help You
+5) People Don’t Know How They Can Help You With Invisible Illness

-This may cause them to either give the generic cliché advice that is so infuriating, or they will presume that the suffering caused by the mental illness is just a more extreme version of what they themselves have felt.
+This may cause them to either give the generic cliché advice that is so infuriating, or they will presume that the suffering caused by the invisible illness is just a more extreme version of what they themselves have felt.
 “Just relax!
 When I am anxious a warm bath always helps”.

 Sometimes it is easier for people to ignore a difficult problem than to go through the arduous process of addressing it.
 This is particularly true when there is an emotional or relational gap in the between people.
 For example, a work collage does not have as much of a vested interest in understanding someone’s point of view, compared to their spouse.
 Subsequently they may not take as much time in attempting to understand the condition.

-If you share your mental illness with someone, you are asking them to imagine a condition they can only read about and can’t experience.
+If you share your invisible illness with someone, you are asking them to imagine a condition they can only read about and can’t experience.
 Really you are asking them to change the lens that they view the world by.
 To overlay upon their reality, one of your condition.
 They have to put that lens over every situation that they have ever lived through, every action both minor and major, every interpersonal interaction, as well as over their hopes and plans for the future.

 This is no minor undertaking that you are asking of them.
 You are asking them to change perspectives and to see the world through someone else’s eyes, not an easy task to say the least.
 This is why, no matter how hard you try, it feels like people just don’t understand.
 They probably don’t.
 I would suggest that it is impossible to truly understand someone else, particularly the more divergent their experience is from your own.

 So What Can Be Done?
+Let People Know About Invisible Illness!

-With all that in mind, I feel like I should offer a solution to this problem.
-That can help to ensure that people will start to take your condition seriously and begin to give you the support and understanding that you need.
+With all that in mind, I feel like I should offer a solution to this problem that can help to ensure that people will start to take your condition seriously and begin to give you the support and understanding that you need.

 The spoon theory by Christine Miserandino is an excellent starting point for any conversation about mental illness and should be read by everyone.
 It provides a simple to understand analogy of invisible illness, that can be used to explain why you can and can’t do certain things.